 Healthy Sweet Bread Recipe Made With Spelt FlourPrint Pin Rate

 - 2/3 cups milk I use cashew milk or coconut milk

 - 1/2 cup + 1 Tsp. coconut sugar

 - 1/4 teaspoon nutmeg

 - *optional sesame seeds to sprinkle on top

-- After 1 hour add to your yeast mixture 1/2 cup of coconut sugar, nutmeg, cinnamon, ground cloves, 2 beaten eggs.
+- After 1 hour add to your yeast mixture 1/2 cup of coconut sugar, nutmeg, cinnamon, ground cloves, salt, 2 beaten eggs.
 Mix well.
 Slowly add melted coconut oil and continue to mix so the oil does not harden.
 Stir into a dough.
 Stir in 2 1/2 cups of flour.
 Knead for about 3-5 minutes and add more flour if needed.
 Spray a bowl with cooking spray and place dough in the bowl to rise.
 Cover and let rise in a cooled oven with a bowl of water underneath for about 3 hours.

 - Remove from oven the preheat oven at 375 Degrees F.

 - On a floured surface, divide dough into thirds.
 Pinch at the top and braid.
 Pinch at the base and make into a circle.
 Bast the top of the bread with 1 egg yolk.
 Sprinkle with optional sesame seeds.
 Bake 20-25 minutes.

 - *FOR ROLLS: Spray a 9x13 baking dish with cooking spray.
 Place 2 inch dough rounds about 1/2 in apart so you have a total of 12 rolls.
 Let rise 30 minutes.
 Baste the tops of the rolls with 1 egg yolk.
 Sprinkle with optional sesame seeds.
 Bake for 20 minutes.